gmr/flatdict/README.rst

 API
 ---

-``FlatDict`` has the same methods as dict in Python 2.7.
-In addition, it has a ``FlatDict.as_dict`` method which will return a pure nested dictionary from a ``FlatDict`` value.

-Documentation is available at http://flatdict.readthedocs.io
+Documentation is available at https://flatdict.readthedocs.io

 Installation
 ------------